kevinschaul/open-in-github/README.md

     pip install opengithub

 ## Usage

 From inside a project under git versioning:

     $ git-open

 A browser will open to the GitHub page of your project.

+To go directly to a specific path:

+    # Current path
+    $ git-open .

+    # src directory
+    $ git-open src

 To go directly to the issues page: